There are so many mothers and mother figures that play a major or supportive role in books! Take a look and see how many you know!

-8.A Chair for My Mother is such a touching story and has remained at the top of many book lists!
+A Chair for My Mother by Vera B. Williams is such a touching story and has remained at the top of many book lists!

-9. Mrs. Mouseling handles Angelina Ballerina's many adventures and dancing challenges in stride and with the utmost in patience!
-Beautifully illustrated, the Angelina Ballerina books have fun stories, absolutely fabulous illustrations and are a great addition to your bookshelf!
+Beautifully illustrated by Helen Craig, the Angelina Ballerina books have fun stories, absolutely fabulous illustrations and are a great addition to your bookshelf!

 The Drews' housekeeper has not only kept the home fires under control, but has given Nancy endless love and support throughout the famous sleuth's life and numerous adventures!